open-telemetry/community/projects/stef.md

 speed setting it can be faster than OTLP (_including_ conversion to/from pdata), while producing significantly smaller payloads.

-A draft specification and a prototype implementation of Otel/STEF is attached to thi proposal.
+A draft specification and a prototype implementation of Otel/STEF is attached to this proposal.

+### Design Principles

+Otel/STEF's design is optimized for fast serialization and compact representation at the expense of other usage patterns.
+It chooses speed+size over other capabilities that formats may have.

+The design principles are:

+- Fast sequential record-by-record reading/writing.
+- Minimal allocations during serialization/deserialization.
+- Stateful codec, optimized for avoiding repetitive work and duplicate data when used as a network protocol.

+Design non-goals are:

+- Random access to data by seeking to an arbitrary point in the stream.
+- Ability to keep the entire data batch in memory efficient and traverse it for processing purposes.
+Otel/STEF is not a replacement for Protobuf-based OTLP.
+- Ability to query (search) data by some criteria.
+Otel/STEF does not target Parquet's niche.

 ### Goals, objectives, and requirements